 I’ve come to the conclusion that I am absolutely freaked out by open waters.
 Last September I was sailing around the Kornati Islands and jumped from the sailboat once and never again.
 That’s right, once and never again.
 I just hate that feeling of uncertainty and have a fear of the unknown.
 That’s why I’m starting to really appreciate the smaller secluded beaches in around the Zadar Region.

 Last week I came across this photo on Zadar Region…

 Duboka Draga is located in Vrsi and is part of Zadar Region on Croatia’s northern Dalmatian coastline.
-Vrsi is also the next town to Nin, a few kilometers away and has uninterrupted views Croatia’s highest mountain range, Velebit.
-To get there you’ll need to drive through a very cute and cobble stone town with many ancient ruins and tiny tight streets before having to slowly come down a pebbled one way path.
+Vrsi is also the next town to Nin, a few kilometres away and has uninterrupted views Croatia’s highest mountain range, Velebit.
+To get there you’ll need to drive through a very cute and cobblestone town with many ancient ruins and tiny tight streets before having to slowly come down a pebbled one-way path.
 Be careful to not pop a tyre here, as the path to paradise can be unpredictable!